t1mm1/app-quotes/README.md

-# Commot information
+# Common information

 This is the APP of the quotes application, built with Node.js and Express.
-It provides a RESTful API (server path) for managing quotes and categories, with PostgreSQL as the database.
-All responses are in JSON format.
-The project is designed for easy local development and supports high-volume quote imports.

-Folder ```server``` is backend path.
-See details in readme.md file inside ```server``` folder.
+Backend: see details in readme.md file inside ```server``` folder.
+Frontend: comming soon.

 ---